b-brankovics/UNIX-for-bio/doc/unix_basics.md

 Create a few rooms and add some furniture to them.

-    cd house/first_floor
 	mkdir living_room study_room bathroom
 	touch chair1 chair2

 Now we have a few rooms and two extra chairs.

-Let's create a second chair and copy them to the living_room.
+Let's copy all the chairs to the living_room.

-    cp chair chair2
 	cp chair* living_room/

 We used a **glob** by adding a **wildecard** character `*`.